UCD professor joins ranks of US National Academy of Engineering

 UCD Professor Mark O’Malley has been elected to the U.S. National Academy of Engineering (NAE) “for contributions to the integration of wind generation resources into the electric grid.”

 He is one of 16 new foreign members to join the academy.
 A total of 99 new members were elected this year including Jeff Bezos, president, chairman and CEO of Amazon; Mary Barra, chairman and CEO of General Motors; and Dennis Muilenburg, president, chairman and CEO of Boeing.

 Election to the NAE is one of the highest professional distinctions an engineer can receive.
 Professor O’Malley is the only Irish member of the NAE.

-Pictured: Professor Mark O'Malley, who will be inducted into the NAE on September 30, 2018.
+Pictured: Professor Mark O'Malley, who was inducted into the NAE on September 30, 2018.

 He is founding Director of the UCD Electricity Research Centre (ERC), Director of the International Institute of Energy Systems Integration and Chief Scientist at the U.S. National Renewable Energy Laboratory.

 Professor O’Malley, UCD School of Electrical and Electronic Engineering, is a member of the Royal Irish Academy, Fellow of the Institute of Electrical and Electronic Engineers and dual Fulbright Fellowship recipient.
 He completed both his bachelor of engineering and doctorate at UCD.